thednp/spicr/README.md

 * `$ npm run bundle` - to execute both the above in paralel
 * `$ npm run polyfill` - to build the polyfills

+# Custom JS Builds
+You can create your own custom builds, here's how:
+* create a new file for instance `src/js/my-spicr.js`,
+* copy the content of any of the `index.js`, `standalone.js`, `standalone-legacy.js`, `standalone-matrix.js` files and customize to your need
+* run the below script

+* run `npm run custom-build INPUTFILE:src/my-spicr.js,OUTPUTFILE:path-to/your-build.js,FORMAT:cjs,MIN:false`
+  **  `INPUTFILE` - allows you to specify the source file path **  `OUTPUTFILE` - allows you to specify the output file path **  `MIN` - when true, it will compress the output **  `FORMAT` - umd|cjs|esm and any format you specify or configure your rollup for

 # Custom CSS Builds
 You can create your own custom styling, here's a quickie:
 * create a new file for instance `src/scss/my-spicr.scss`,